clagms/synchronous-clock-fmus/README.md

 # Examples of Synchronous Clocked FMUs

-***NOTE: The orchestration code shown in [synchronous_control_me.c](src/synchronous_control_me.c) is not an official FMI recommendation regarding how these FMUs should be orchestrated.
-It represents one possible way, for the purposes of testing the FMU and highlighting how the different clocks are used.***
+**NOTE: The orchestration code shown in [synchronous_control_me.c](src/synchronous_control_me.c) and [synchronous_control_cs.c](src/synchronous_control_cs.c) do not constitute official FMI recommendations regarding how these FMUs should be orchestrated.
+These represents one way, for the purposes of testing the FMU and highlighting how the different clocks are used.**

 This example consists of a [Controller](./Controller), a [Plant](./Plant), and a [Supervisor](./Supervisor) FMU.
 It uses model exchange in FMI3.0.